 PMSE covers a wide variety of applications.
 Those most suitable for the unpaired 2 GHz bands consist of wireless cameras and mobile video links.
 Typically these services are allocated spectrum in blocks of 10 MHz bandwidth.
-The neighbouring band 2025-2110 MHz is already used in at least 19 CEPT countries for such PMSE applications on a shared basis, and is identified on a tuning range basis in ERC/REC 25-10 [17] (relevant extracts presented in ANNEX 1:).
+The neighbouring band 2025-2110 MHz is already used in at least 19 CEPT countries for such PMSE applications on a shared basis, and is identified on a tuning range basis in ERC/REC 25-10 [17] (relevant extracts presented in ANNEX 3:).
 The term “tuning range” for PMSE refers to a range of frequencies over which radio equipment is envisaged to be capable of operating.
 In any given country none, some or all of the tuning range may be available for assignment for PMSE use, usually on a geographically-, frequency-, power- and time-limited basis.
 The availability of spectrum for PMSE use is dependent on the sharing conditions with the primary users of the spectrum at any given location.

-The 2 GHz unpaired bands are already within the operating frequency range of PMSE video equipment (wireless cameras and video links) and so could be put into use without delay.
 The successful use of video PMSE (as with other radio services) is dependent upon a range of factors which contribute to the link budget.
 The 2-3 GHz range provides the best conditions for many applications, including airborne and mobile use.
 The physical size of 2 GHz antennas and the attractive propagation characteristics, including using reflections from surrounding objects, allow successful capture of high quality images for mobile use, for example a camera operator running along the touchlines at a football match, or sitting on a motorbike following a road race.
 This frequency range is effective even in partially obstructed propagation paths, such as ground to air links obstructed by trees.

 Due to a number of changes to the allocation of spectrum in the 2-3 GHz range, this frequency range is becoming more limited for use by PMSE.
 ERC/REC 25-10 [17] identifies 575 MHz of spectrum in the 2-3 GHz range (2025-2110 MHz, 2200-2690 MHz) as tuning range for PMSE.
 However, recent allocations to services with which PMSE cannot share (e.g. in the 2.5-2.69 GHz band and potentially within the 2.3-2.4 GHz band depending on future studies within CEPT) has resulted in a significant reduction of available spectrum for PMSE.
 The requirements for spectrum in the 2-3 GHz range remains, and with the advent of increased HD and UHD production, additional requirements may be foreseen.
 Several candidate bands within an extended tuning range for possible future use for cordless cameras and video links are under consideration (CEPT Report 51).

+The 2010-2025 MHz band is directly adjacent to the 2025-2110 MHz band that is already part of the tuning range for video PMSE applications.
+Commonly, video PMSE equipment is already capable of tuning to this range; indeed, in some CEPT administrations, this band is already used on a temporary basis for PMSE.
+For the 1900-1920 MHz band, however, equipment is generally not able to tune and modifications would be required to existing and future equipment.
+As such, the 2010-2025 MHz band has a higher immediate potential for wider use within CEPT countries for video PMSE than the 1900-1920 MHz band.

 Video PMSE is used in a wide variety of programme production and film making, from daily news events with a single camera, through sporting events such as football which typically uses two or three wireless cameras, to more major productions, both studio based and outdoor which may require many cameras, mobile and airborne links to produce.